Home | People | Publications |HEETF Imaging Core| Course | Protocols |Contact Us

 s

-The Department of Pharmacology and Toxicology at VCU started a research training program in 2005 for undergraduate students to participate in the research projects related to the cellular and molecular mechanisms of coronary heart diseases, high blood pressure and end-stage renal diseases.
+The Department of Pharmacology and Toxicology at VCU has a research training program since 2005 for undergraduate students to participate in the research projects related to the cellular and molecular mechanisms of coronary heart diseases, high blood pressure and end-stage renal diseases.

 The Goals of this program are:

-To provide undergraduate students from health or biomedical sciences with experience of mentored research.
+• To provide undergraduate students with experience of mentored research in basic biomedical sciences.

-To provide exposure to the skills that are required for a career in biomedical sciences, including experimental designs, analysis of results, critical appreciation of literature and data presentation.
+• To provide exposure to the skills that are required for a career in basic biomedical research, including experimental designs, analysis of results, critical appreciation of literature and data presentation.

-To provide the students with the first-hand information for them to determine if a career in biomedical sciences is an appropriate choice.
+• To provide the students with the first-hand information for them to determine if pursuing a graduate degree (MS/PhD) in basic biomedical research is an appropriate choice.

 Term: 10 weeks (from June – August)